Non-equivalence of quasilinear dynamical systems and their statistical closures: Results

-The above examples indicate that despite the mathematical correspondence between QL and CE2 equations, there may be disagreement between the corresponding solutions.
-We have linked the disagreement to (1) a rank instability permitted only in CE2, and (2) to a possible subsequent zonal mode instability arising in QL but not in CE2.
+The above examples indicate that there may be disagreement between the numerical solutions of the QL and CE2 systems.
+Relying on the determinism of the cases considered thus far, we have linked the disagreement to (1) a rank instability permitted only in CE2, and (2) to a possible subsequent zonal mode instability arising in QL but not in CE2.
 Our example shows both causes of divergence but the rank instability is the key which may or may not trigger a subsequent difference in the zonal instability characteristics of the two systems.